What training is required to obtain a license?

 A bodyguard is a person who protects someone (known as their principal) from personal assault, kidnapping, assassination, loss of confidential information, or other threats.
 Bodyguards are typically armed and have expertise in unarmed combat, tactical driving, and first aid.
 However, the most important skill for a bodyguard to possess is the ability to assess a situation and decide how best to respond to minimize danger to his principal.
 Most important public figures are protected by several bodyguards who work together as a unit, using several vehicles and sometimes decoy vehicles to protect their principal.
 Less important principals (or those with lower risk profiles) are generally accompanied by a single bodyguard, who may double as the principal’s driver.
 Higher profile celebrities, billionaires, or at-risk dignitaries usually require a detail of personal protection officers.
 Usually, a detail of between two (2) to four (4) personal protection officers.

 This course will teach you the concepts of personal protection, dignitary protection, executive protection, and celebrity protection.
-The concepts are sound and are considered “industry standard” in regards to providing plain-clothed armed bodyguard services to your clients.
+The concepts are sound and considered “industry standard” in providing plain-clothed armed bodyguard services to your clients.

 - It fulfills the State of Texas training requirements of the PSB for a Personal Protection Officer License.